Digital is the backbone of your customer experience (CX), ensuring information and opportunity is readily available:

 To deliver a great digital CX in the discovery phase, you must be able to understand how customers engage with you, what is their intention or purpose when they arrive at your site or apps there a specific point where customers leave your website or app?
 Are they looking for inspiration with no intention of buying?
 Is there a particular part of your site that is highly efficient and another that is cumbersome?
 Inspired by these insights you can take meaningful action that improves frequent customer journeys or engagements and solves common pain points.

 Consumers have unprecedented choice and will likely be reviewing products and services from your competitors.
-To rise above the competition make sure you understand what aspects of your offering and experience customers favor.
+To rise above the competition make sure you understand what aspects of your offering and experience customers favour.
 Make sure you profile your points of differentiation across digital channels, and act in a way customers value and expect from your brand.
 It is also essential that you monitor and respond to reviews that are posted about the experience you’re providing.
 This is a huge source of guiding information for people as they navigate an often endless stream of options.

 Using secure payment platforms are the minimum requirement in the purchase phase, but a great digital CX goes way beyond this.
 Capture experience data to understand why customers fail to convert – such as hidden shipping fees, delivery times, or poor site navigation, and then course correct to reduce your volume of lost sales.
 Don’t forget the physical delivery of your product either.
 Make sure it’s delivered safely, securely, and on time.
 If it’s going to be late, simply manage those expectations with meaningful lines of communication.